 You don’t need to include your entire marketing email content.
 Just give a sneak peek into your newsletter content, for example.
 This will pique followers’ curiosity, which you can then leverage for sign-ups.

 Here’s how Activa Insurance does this:

-Pro tip: Make sure your collateral across different marketing platforms has the same look and feel.
+Pro tip: Ensure your content has the same look and feel across different marketing platforms.

 This is critical to brand awareness and recognition.
 By keeping things consistent, it will be easy for your email subscribers to recognize your Instagram content.
 The result is that they are more likely to take your desired action.
 Your Instagram followers, who become your first-time subscribers, will also be able to recognize the emails that come from you.
 So they’ll know these aren’t spam emails they should delete.